AnupPatle/Web-Based-Task-Management-System/README.md

 # Web-Based-Task-Management-System
-##Project Overview
+## Project Overview

 This project is a Task Management System that utilizes various technologies for both the backend and frontend development.
 The backend is built using Maven for project management, Java Spring Boot for RESTful API and CRUD operations, and Spring Security for authentication.
 The data is stored in a MySQL database.
-On the frontend, JSP files are used along with Bootstrap for designing, HTML for web structure, and JavaScript for messaging logic.
+On the front end, JSP files are used along with Bootstrap for designing, HTML for web structure, and JavaScript for messaging logic.
 The Toastr library is employed to display messages.

-##Technologies Used
+## Technologies Used

-###Backend
+### Backend

-Maven: Build tool for the project.
+Maven: Build a tool for the project.
 Java Spring Boot: Framework for creating RESTful APIs and handling CRUD operations.
 Spring Security: Provides authentication and authorization for web-based applications.
 MySQL Database: Stores information related to the Task Management System.

-###Frontend
+### Frontend

 JSP files: Used for creating dynamic web pages.
 Bootstrap: Framework for designing responsive and visually appealing user interfaces.